-Gail joined Food & Wine in 2004 and directs special projects for the magazine, acting as liaison between the marketing and editorial teams on magazine events and chef-related initiatives, working closely with the country's top culinary talent.
+Since 2004, Gail has been Special Projects Director at Food & Wine, acting as liaison between the marketing and editorial teams on magazine events and chef-related initiatives, and working closely with the country's top culinary talent.
 During her tenure, she has been responsible for overseeing the annual Food & Wine Classic in Aspen, America's premier culinary event.
 Prior to joining Food & Wine, Gail was the special events manager for Chef Daniel Boulud's restaurant empire.

-Gail was born in Toronto, Canada and moved to New York City in 1999 to attend culinary school at what is now the Institute of Culinary Education.
+Born and raised in Toronto, Canada, Gail moved to New York City in 1999 to attend culinary school at what is now the Institute of Culinary Education.
 She then trained in the kitchens of legendary Le Cirque 2000 and groundbreaking Vong restaurants, and worked for esteemed food critic Jeffrey Steingarten at Vogue.
-Throughout her career, Gail has contributed to several cookbooks, including It Must've Been Something I Ate by Jeffrey Steingarten, Chef Daniel Boulud: Cooking in New York City, and The New American Chef by Andrew Dornenburg and Karen Page.
-Gail's first book, her very own memoir titled Talking With My Mouth Full, was published by Hyperion in February 2012.
+Throughout her career, Gail has contributed to several cookbooks, including It Must've Been Something I Ate by Steingarten, Chef Daniel Boulud: Cooking in New York City and The New American Chef, by Andrew Dornenburg and Karen Page.
+Gail's first book, her very own memoir titled Talking With My Mouth Full: My Life as a Professional Eater, was published by Hyperion in February 2012.

 Gail is an active supporter of Common Threads, an organization that teaches low-income children to cook wholesome and affordable meals.
 She was a founding member of the Food & Wine’s Grow for Good Campaign to raise funds and awareness for sustainable agriculture programs in the United States.
-She also sits on the boards of City Harvest, Hot Bread Kitchen, the American Institute of Wine & Food, the Institute of Culinary Education's Alumni Committee, and the Women at NBCU Advisory Board.
+Gail is an entrepreneur in residence at Babson College and sits on the board of several organizations, including City Harvest, Hot Bread Kitchen, the American Institute of Wine & Food, the Institute of Culinary Education's Alumni Committee, and the NBCU Women's Advisory Board.

-Gail currently lives in New York City with her husband, Jeremy.
+Gail currently lives in New York City with her husband, Jeremy, and daughter.